Europa Ohne Ende

 Competition

-Nadja Verena Marcin’s video artwork OPHELIA was selected as a finalist for the 2020 Contemporary Talents competition by the Fondation François Schneider.
+Nadja Verena Marcin’s artwork “OPHELIA” is selected as a finalist for the 2020 Contemporary Talents competition by the Fondation François Schneider.

 Aug 23, 2020